 You’re probably familiar with fiber as a key component of any healthy diet, but you might be less familiar with its numerous nutritional benefits and how to optimally incorporate it into your diet.
 If so, then stick around, cause we’re here to give you the low down on all things fiber!

 Soluble fiber, which dissolves in water, can help lower blood pressure and glucose levels.
-It’s effectiveness in slowing the absorption of sugar makes soluble fiber particularly helpful in potentiallylowering the risk of developing type two diabetes.
+Soluble fiber can slow the absorption of sugar and help improve blood sugar levels.
 Soluble fiber may also help to decrease levels of LDL cholesterol, or “bad” cholesterol, as well as reduce blood pressure and inflammation, all of which contribute toproper heart health.

 So you get it, fiber is healthy.
-But now the question is:do you get enough of it?The American Heart Association Eating Plan suggests eating 25-30 grams of fiber a day, yet the average adult eats only 15 grams per day (gasp!).
-There are many sources of fiber that you can incorporate into your diet: whole grains (think oats, quinoa), nuts, legumes, chia seeds, even dark chocolate!But, we may be a little biased when we say that Sacha Inchi seeds are our favorite source of fiber...they contain more protein, more fiber, and less net carbohydrates thanalmonds, making them an ideal ingredient for anyone looking to increase and optimize their fiber intake!
+But now the question is:do you get enough of it?The American Heart Association Eating Plan suggests eating 25-30 grams of fiber a day, yet the average adult eats only 15 grams per day!
+There are many sources of fiber that you can incorporate into your diet: whole grains (think oats, quinoa, nuts, legumes, chia seeds, even dark chocolate)!But, we may be a little biased when we say that sacha inchi seeds are our favorite source of fiber...they contain more protein, more fiber, and less net carbohydrates thanalmonds, making them an ideal ingredient for anyone looking to increase and optimize their fiber intake!

 Comments will be approved before showing up.